'She Was The Adult I Needed Growing Up': Remembering A Great-Aunt's Enduring Love

 Despite the disappointment, Dietz continued to seek solace in the company of her great-aunt.

 These days, Dietz, a hairdresser, is in school full time.
 She thinks of her great-aunt often.
-Krosch passed away in 2012.
+Krosch died in 2012.

 Conteh asked Dietz what she would say to her great-aunt if she was still living today.